Dicked Down in Dallas: Background

 In an interview with Rolling Stone, Lewis explained the song's original title was called "She's Going Back to Dallas".
 He wrote the first verse years ago in college, trying to finish it at Gafford, Texas: "We hit a wall and didn't know how to hit it from the best angle.
 'Shes dicked down in Dallas.'
 We were laughing so hard, we pulled our buddy Drew Trosclair in on it.
 McKinney came up with the idea for the cities and their alliterative sex acts.
 Somewhere around March, McKinney sent me a finished version, it became a campfire thing.
 It's one of those songs that when the chorus hits, it's like, 'Let's go, baby'!"

 Content

 "Dicked Down in Dallas" describes a jilted man "concern[ed] that his ex girlfriend — one he'd very much like back — is gallivanting across the country and having sex with numerous men in different states.

 Remix

 Lewis also recorded and released the remix version of "Dicked Down in Dallas", which features guest vocals from country rap artist Rvshvd, on April 13, 2021.

 Critical reception

 The Los Angeles Times commented that the song "[is] the worst songs of 2020", "ends up a bummer thanks to its slut-shaming moralism."
-Reviewer Skylar Baker-Jordan criticized the song as "a terrible way to end country music's year."
 Website The Musical Hype felt it should be "taken with a grain of salt."